New To Penny Stocks? Your Questions, Answered

-If you have a set plan and take profit when stocks are up a certain percentage (some traders start at 20%), then you’ll likely have better odds of capitalizing on smaller moves.
+If you have a set plan and take profit when stocks are up a certain percentage (some traders start at 20%), you’ll likely have better odds of capitalizing on smaller moves.
 Your trading strategy will determine your potential to make more (or less) money with penny stocks.

 Novice investors tend to treat penny stocks like the lottery.
 They risk whatever they can to make money.
 But they don’t take into account an actual strategy.
 At the end of the day, if you treat penny stocks like a lottery ticket, expect to “win at stocks” just as much as you win the lottery.
-On a side-note, if you win the lottery a lot, let me know; we got to talk.
+On a side note, if you win the lottery a lot, let me know; we got to talk.

 Herein lies an interesting approach to day trading penny stocks.
 It’s called a tier trading method and involves buying and selling in different tiers.
-Let’s say you have $1,000 you’re willing to allocate to a certain stock.
+Let’s say you have $1,000 you’re willing to allocate to a particular stock.
 You might take a “starter” position with 25% of your total allotment; in this case, $250.
-If the trade begins working in your favor, the strategy suggests taking a bulk tier of 40-50% or around $500 in this example.
+If the trade begins working in your favor, the strategy suggests taking a 40-50% bulk tier or around $500 in this example.
 As the trade continues working in your favor, you sell off a portion of your position, and you might buy back in as the stock moves further in your favor.
 This allows traders to stay in winning trades longer.

 It also allows to cut out of losing trades quicker with minimal monetary loss.
 Let’s say the trade didn’t work out after tier 1.
 Now you’re taking a percentage loss on $250 instead of $1,000.
 You not only avoided a losing trade, but you also protected your capital by adjusting to this type of trading strategy.

 Penny stocks are risky by default.
 Most companies with stocks trading at low levels have risky business models.
 They likely have minimal to no revenue, and their growth prospects are typically slim.